williamkoh0206/SEO-Keywords-Planner/README.md

     - Access the app in a web browser at `localhost:5000`.

 3. **Using the App**:
-    - Search "cityu" in the demo page to have a preview of how the web app runs
+    - Search "cityu" in the demo page to have a preview of how the web app runs.
-    - Sign up for an account and log in for live search
+    - Sign up for an account and log in for live search.
     - Search for keyword to view real-time data and visualizations.
     - Download the chart image for later reference.